DOT inspections, although necessary, can be a hassle for drivers and fleet operators.

 - Driving records that are over eight days.

-- Other reports within the driver’s logging app that can be self-incriminating.
+- Other reports within the driver’s logging app which can be self-incriminating.

 Depending on the nature of the information the inspection officer sees, doubts as to whether or not drivers are indeed complying with regulations can arise.
 When that happens, we all know how easily the situation can escalate and how problematic this can become for drivers.